 “The food here is awesome.
 People here are awesome too.
 What do you say?”

 “This place resembles a zoo.
 Why don’t we have coffee elsewhere?”

 “I know I am not that beautiful.
 But that doesn’t stop me from looking at you”

 But remember not to overdo it lest you risk the fall of your reputation.
 If all goes well then you will be cherished, but if the person is not the one who takes humor lightly then your image will be tarnished forever in their minds.
-So bear this in mind when you try to start off a witty conversation.
+So bear this in mind when you try to start a witty conversation.

 Casual conversation starters:

 Casual conversation is the least risky one and the safest one when you need to start a networking conversation.
 This will just do.
-You will neither be judged as the boring one nor as the highly interesting one.
+You will neither be judged as the boring one nor as to the highly interesting one.

 “This place is new to me.
 I hope you could help me to find a decent supermarket?”